 The Letitia B. Carter scholarship is presented by the Restaurant Association of Maryland Education Foundation in memory of former CEO of the Restaurant Association of Maryland.
 This competitive scholarship is awarded to Maryland residents interested in pursuing hospitality-related coursework.
 It is available to high school students and college students as well as high school, college or corporate [...]
 More

-To apply for this program, you must be a Maryland resident and demonstrate financial need.
-You must be enrolled as a degree-seeking student, either part-time or full-time, and attend one of the following schools: University of Maryland, Baltimore (UMB) Schools of Medicine, Dentistry, Law, Pharmacy, or Social Work; University of Baltimore School of Law; The Johns Hopkins University School of [...]
+You must be a Maryland resident and demonstrate financial need.
+You must be enrolled as a degree-seeking student, either part-time or full-time, and attend one of the following schools: University of Maryland, Baltimore (UMB) Schools of Medicine, Dentistry, Law, Pharmacy, or Social Work; University of Baltimore School of Law; The Johns Hopkins University School of Medicine; The Virginia-Maryland [...]
 More

 Who may apply: Part-time, degree-seeking undergraduates and students who are simultaneously enrolled in a secondary school and an institution of higher education (dually enrolled students).

 How to apply: Part-time undergraduates must complete and file the Free Application for Federal Student Aid (FAFSA).
 Contact the financial aid office of the institution you will attend and ask to be [...]
 More

 Applicants must be students under the age of 25 who have resided in an out-of-home placement in Maryland and who are attending a Maryland public two-year or four-year institution.
 Applicants must complete and file the Free Application for Federal Student Aid (FAFSA) by March 1 each year.
 Contact the financial aid office of the institution you will attend to have the waiver [...]
 More